zzyAnna/RAGEN/README.md

   <a href="#"><img src="https://img.shields.io/badge/🔍_Post-34A853?style=for-the-badge&logoColor=white" alt="Post"></a>
 </p>

+**2025.4.16 Update:**
+We recently noticed that a [third-party website](https://ragen-ai.com) has been created using our project's name and content.
+While we appreciate the interest in the project, we’d like to clarify that this GitHub repository is the official and primary source for all code, updates, and documentation.
+If we launch an official website in the future, it will be explicitly linked here.

+Thank you for your support and understanding!

 **2025.3.13 Update:**

 We are recently refactoring RAGEN code to help you better develop your own idea on the codebase.
 Please checkout our [developing branch](https://github.com/ZihanWang314/RAGEN/tree/main-new).
 The first version decomposes RAGEN and veRL for better co-development, taking the latter as a submodule rather than a static directory.